sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle

-# When that alert wakes me up I just snooze it and keep sleeping
+## When that alert wakes me up I just snooze it and keep sleeping

 ???